Supporting You

 To find out more about the training and to apply for a place, please contact the TAVIP team on info@tavip.org.uk.

-TAVIP is setting up a new special interest group to promote accessibility within the coding and computing sectors.
+TAVIP has set up a new special interest group to promote accessibility within the coding and computing sectors.
 The aims of the group are:

 - Encouraging and supporting young visually impaired people to study coding and computer science.